 - 1. Provide greater support to the development of childcare facilities both for children and for other dependents.
 Jobs created in the care sector should meet the criteria of equality between women and men, that is to say, stable and quality jobs. - 2.
 With regards to equal pay, the CNFL supports the government's proposal to encourage companies to ensure "an obligation of outcomes" with regards to pay.
-This recommendation is a reminder of 28 February 2003 that called for the mandatory establishment of a plan of action on equality between women and men in all measures.
-The CNFL is in favour of maintaining positive actions and welcomes the extension to the public sector. - 3.
-Provide gender disaggregated key employment data, essential to design effective policies and measures Strengthen the Women's Labour Committee (CBC) by providing it with a permanent secretariat.
+This recommendation is a reminder of the recommendation of 28 February 2003 that called for the mandatory establishment of a plan of action on equality between women and men in all measures.
+The CNFL is in favour of maintaining positive actions and welcomes the extension to the public sector. - Provide gender disaggregated key employment data, essential to design effective policies and measures.
+Strengthen the Women's Labour Committee (Comité du Travail Féminin - CTF) by providing it with a permanent secretariat. - 4.
+Calls for the individualisation of the social security system with the obligation for all adults to be covered.